 Bitter Orange Essential Oil

-Although not quite as popular in aromatherapy as its sweeter relation, nonetheless Bitter Orange essential oil offers a wide range of health benefits to both qualified aromatherapists and home enthusiasts.
+Although not quite as popular in aromatherapy as its sweeter relation, nonetheless Bitter Orange essential oil offers a wide range of health benefits to both qualified aromatherapists and home enthusiasts alike.

-The oil is obtained from the peel of Citrus. aurantium fruits which, incidentally, are acid-bitter and therefore too sour to be eaten out-of-hand, – but fortunately they’re perfect for making delicious marmalade!
+The essential oil is obtained from the peel of Citrus aurantium fruits which are acid-bitter, and therefore too sour to be eaten as out-of-hand fruit.

 The bitter orange tree is a small evergreen that typically reaches a height of 3 metres (10ft) in cultivation, but may attain up to 6 metres (20ft) when growing in the wild.
 It has a smooth brown trunk, stout branches and flexible green twigs with rather blunt thorns, and a more erect stature and compact crown than that of the sweet orange tree (Citrus sinensis).

 This plant has considerable tolerance of adverse conditions and can stand several degrees of frost for short periods, although it thrives best in subtropical and near-tropical climates.
 Bitter orange trees can reach a ripe old age, with some trees in Spain being reportedly over 600 years old.